 A neighbor explains the reasons why he didn't qualify for Medicaid benefits, assuming the same will apply to your situation.
 The skilled nursing facility admissions personnel assert that your loved one will not be eligible for Medicaid and that your family will have to pay out of pocket for expenses.
-Even your own personal convictions may keep you from applying for benefits.
+Even your convictions may keep you from applying for benefits.

 An abundance of information is available to families that are exploring long-term care options or health care options for an elderly or disabled loved one, but not all of the information is correct.

-You Don't Have To Feel Bad About Collecting Michigan Medicaid Benefits
+You Don't Have to Feel Bad About Collecting Michigan Medicaid Benefits